-The Price of a particular Future is determined by the number of other Futures in that Footballer in existence – i.e the number of bets we have issued in that Footballer.
+The Price of a particular Share is determined by the number of other Shares in that Footballer in existence – i.e. the number of bets we have issued in that Footballer.
 There are no external factors such as the Buzz score that affect the price, it is purely driven by demand within the game.

-The relationship of price to volume of Futures is derived from our proprietary pricing algorithm, which states that if we issue another 100 Futures the price will go up to ‘x’.
+The relationship of price to volume of Shares is derived from our proprietary pricing algorithm, which states that if we issue another 100 Shares the price will go up to ‘x’.

 You may set a reserve price below which you do not wish to sell, and you may cancel your sale at any time by clicking ‘cancel’ button in your portfolio.

 In certain instances, we may act as ‘market makers’ to create liquidity in the market.
 This means that we will buy back Shares that are ‘for sale’ before there is a buyer for them, and hold them until such time as there is.
 In this instance we sell them on at exactly the price that we bought them with no spread – so we guarantee to never profit from sales by more than the 2% transaction fee charged.